 - All nationalities and cultures experience struggles and celebrate achievements.
 It is important to present a balance of challenges and positive accomplishments.

-Current Events: Listen to stories about current events in Venezuela, Mexico, and Puerto Rico, as well as historic events, such as the deportation of hundreds of thousands of Mexican-Americans in the 1930s, for which California has recently apologized.
+Listen to stories about contemporary events in Venezuela, Mexico, and Puerto Rico, as well as historic events, such as the deportation of hundreds of thousands of Mexican-Americans in the 1930s, for which California has recently apologized.

-Challenges for Children: Learn about the difficulties of undocumented parents finding support for their American children, hear the story of two migrant children who were reunited with their mother after 10 years, and learn about the challenges of teaching Spanish to second-generation children, and the changes in DACA protections.
+Hear about the difficulties of undocumented parents finding support for their American children, the story of two migrant children who were reunited with their mother after 10 years, and a memoir written by an undocumented immigrant.